paperless-ngx/paperless-ngx/docs/setup.md

 # Using nginx as a reverse proxy {#nginx}

 Please see [the wiki](https://github.com/paperless-ngx/paperless-ngx/wiki/Using-a-Reverse-Proxy-with-Paperless-ngx#nginx) for user-maintained documetation of using nginx with Paperless-ngx.

+# Enhancing security {#security}
+Please see [the wiki](https://github.com/paperless-ngx/paperless-ngx/wiki/Using-Security-Tools-with-Paperless-ngx) for user-maintained documetation of how to configure your security tools (like Fail2ban) with Paperless-ngx.